voun7/VidSubX/docs/Preferences.md

 Text Extraction Chunk Size: The number of frames to be extracted by each CPU or GPU core/process.

 OCR CPU Max Processes: The maximum number of CPU cores to be used for extraction of text from the video.
+Too little or too many will increase extraction time.

 OCR GPU Max Processes: The maximum number of GPU processes to be used for extraction of text from the video.
 Using too many will cause a crash if GPU memory is not enough.